-A good helmet full face (Integral) helmet could mean the difference between life and death should you ever get in an accident.
+A good helmet full-face (Integral) helmet could mean the difference between life and death should you ever get in an accident.
 But how to choose?
 Which manufacturer produces the safest motorcycle helmets?
-According to the United Kingdom’s SHARP program which measures helmet safety three of the safest helmets available listed below.
+According to the United Kingdom’s SHARP program which measures helmet safety three of the safest helmets available are listed below.

 The evolution of the motorcycle helmet and its importance to safety

 The origin of the motorcycle helmet dates back to the early 1900s.
 A medical officer named Dr. Eric Gardner saw many injuries and head-related traumas from local racers and started to design something to help.

 Dr. Gardner created one of the first motorcycle helmets in 1914 out of canvas and shellac, alongside his partner Mr. Moss Designed to protect one of the most fragile and important organs of the body, the design of motorcycle safety helmets has changed numerous times since its early origins.